python/cpython/Doc/library/xml.sax.rst

    Encapsulate an XML error or warning.
 This class can contain basic error or warning information from either the XML parser or the application: it can be subclassed to provide additional functionality or to add localization.
-Note that although the handlers defined in the :class:`ErrorHandler` interface receive instances of this exception, it is not required to actually raise the exception --- it is also useful as a container for information.
+Note that although the handlers defined in the :class:`~xml.sax.handler.ErrorHandler` interface receive instances of this exception, it is not required to actually raise the exception --- it is also useful as a container for information.